Woman at War: Cast

 Galyna Goncharenko, Susanna Karpenko & Iryna Danyleiko plays the trio of Ukrainian singers.
 The band is played by Magnús Trygvason Eliassen (drummer), Omar Gudjonsson (sousaphonist) and Davíð Þór Jónsson (accordion & pianist).

 Accolades

-Woman at War was shown at the 2018 Cannes Film Festival, in the International Critics' Week section, where the screenwriters won the SACD award.
+Woman at War was screened at the 2018 Cannes Film Festival, in the Critics' Week section, where the screenwriters won the SACD award.
 The film won the Nordic Council Film Prize and the Lux prize award of the European Parliament for 2018.

 It also was voted the audience award at the Tromsø International Film Festival in Norway in January 2019.